palauaandsons/nova-tags-field/README.md

 }
 ```

 Now you can view and add tags on the blog posts screen in your Nova app.
-All tags will be saved in the `tags` table.

 ## Limiting suggestions